-The proposed Stage 1B development of Marrickville Metro is currently under way.
-The development comprises an extension of the existing shopping centre at 13-55 Edinburgh Road , Marrickville.
-As part of the development consent, a comprehensive Flood Emergency Response Plan (FERP) was prepared.
+The proposed Stage 1B development of Marrickville Metro shopping centre is currently under way.
+The development comprises an extension of the existing shopping centre to the south at 13-55 Edinburgh Road, Marrickville.
+The proposed development lies in a flood prone area and as part of the development consent, a comprehensive Flood Emergency Response Plan (FERP) was prepared.

-The manager of the shopping centre, AMP Capital Investors (AMP), has initiated a process to investigate the feasibility of a Medical Centre in the Stage 1B development.
-An assessment of the proposed Medical Centre is required with respect to the flood risk.
+The manager of the shopping centre, AMP Capital Investors (AMP), has initiated a process to investigate the feasibility of a childcare centre in the Stage 1B development.
+The development being flood prone, an assessment of the proposed childcare centre is required with respect to the flood risk.

-This report presents the flood risk assessment for the proposed Medical Centre and provide details of the Flood Emergency Response Plan (FERP) required for the centre.
+This report presents the flood risk assessment for the proposed childcare centre and provide details of the Flood Emergency Response Plan (FERP) required for the centre.
 It should be read in conjunction with the previously prepared FERP for the entire Stage 1B development.
-A copy of Stage1B FERP is provided in Appendix A.
+A copy of this FERP is provided in Appendix A.